 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save 5% or more and earn Honors points when booking AAA/CAA rates!Embassy Suites by Hilton Chattanooga-Hamilton Place
+Members save up to 10% and earn Honors points when booking AAA rates!The Chattanoogan Hotel, Curio Collection by Hilton